Overview

 These are sent as JSON objects with the following structure:

-and type ENDED
+usage and type ENDED.

 Using SDK